 On January 30, 2020, the World Health Organization declared the novel coronavirus (COVID-19) a Public Health Emergency of International Concern.
-Later, on March 11, 2020, the World Health Organization made the assessment that COVID-19 was a global health pandemic.
-Measures taken by federal, state, and local officials to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of nonessential services have triggered significant disruptions to businesses, resulting in an economic slowdown.
+Measures taken by federal, state, and local officials to contain the spread of the virus have triggered significant disruptions to businesses, resulting in an economic slowdown.
 On March 16, 2020, The Kentucky Public Service Council ordered all utilities under its jurisdiction to suspend until further notice all disconnections for nonpayment, as well as late payment fees, in order to provide relief for customers during the COVID-19 pandemic.
-This City has complied with this order.
+This City complied with this order.
+The moratorium on disconnections expired on November 6, 2020, but the City has been urged by the state to work with customers to prevent disconnection.